Are you planning a trip to Turkey?

 We flew on Turkish Airlines to get around within the country.

-We took direct flights from Istanbul to Cappadocia and then to Bodrum, and from Bodrum we flew back to the Istanbul airport.
+We took direct flights from Istanbul to Cappadocia and then from Cappadocia to Bodrum.
+From Bodrum we flew back to the Istanbul airport.

 For airport-to-hotel transfers and getting around Istanbul, Cappadocia and Bodrum/Ephesus, we used Vanguard Travel Services.

-See this Google map we created showing the perfect Turkey itinerary route.
+See this Google map we created showing our route.

 Distances in Turkey